ringtailGarou/SuperTome/README.md

 License
 =======

-The non-image game content of this work is Open Game Content and is available under the Open Game License.
-The images and LaTeX code of this project are available to you under the Creative Commons Attribution-ShareAlike license.
+The non-image content of this work is Open Game Content and is available under the Open Game License.
+The images of this project are Product Identity, and available to you under the Creative Commons Attribution-ShareAlike license.
 The Open Game License can be found here:

 http://www.wizards.com/d20/files/OGLv1.0a.rtf